Kshitijkc/Kshitijkc.github.io/README.md

 ### What It Does

-1. Tokenize words by splitting at whitespace and some special characters like: \s \n ! ? ( ) , ; : .
+1. Tokenizes words by splitting at whitespace and some special characters like: \s \n

 2. Converts all words to lowercase